Bospar’s Brent Shelton rolls out his blueprint for PR success

 Then I saw this tweet from a USA Today reporter that I really wanted to connect with because I knew his stories syndicate far and wide.
 I thought, If I successfully pitch him, it’s a home run.
 But that tweet said, “I just got a pitch today about Black Friday in 16 different colors and eight different font styles.”
 Although that was a little exaggerated, I guessed he was probably talking about my pitch.
 I was trying to make the content easier to consume, but that ended up being a mistake, and a huge lesson.

 Another time, I sent a pitch to the head writer for all the national NBC broadcast news.
 If you had a relationship with this guy, you were in like Flynn.
-But I used the word, “hope” in the pitch, which I didn’t realize was a bad idea until the guy responded with, “Brent, hope is not a PR strategy.”
-I assumed I’d blown my chance, but thanked him for the advice and he responded!, He said that he knew a lot about the company I worked for so next time, “skip the background stuff and give me the straight talk”.
-Ultimately, we became really good friends and his team was a gold mine for broadcast coverage for a few years.
+But I used the word, “hope” in the pitch, which I didn’t realize was a bad idea until he responded with “Brent, hope is not a PR strategy.”
+I assumed I’d blown my chance, but I thanked him for the advice.
+He responded saying that he knew a lot about the company I worked for and that next time I should “skip the background stuff and give me the straight talk.”
+Ultimately, we became really good friends, and his team was a gold mine for broadcast coverage for a few years.

 Senior PR professionals often come up with questions for clients that tend to elude the more junior folks, and it’s all about experience.
 What do you do to ensure that your people have the benefit of your experience?